The Basic Rule -- 120 Participants with Balances

 PEPs and MEPs

-Pooled Employer Plans (PEPs) and Multiple Employer Plans (MEPs) follow the same 100-participant rule, but with an important distinction: the participant count is for the entire plan, not for individual adopting employers.
+Pooled Employer Plans (PEPs) and Multiple Employer Plans (MEPs) follow the same 120-participant rule, but with an important distinction: the participant count is for the entire plan, not for individual adopting employers.

-If a PEP has 100 or more total eligible participants across all of its adopting employers, the plan as a whole needs an audit -- even if no single employer has anywhere close to 100 participants on their own.
+If a PEP has 120 or more total participants with account balances across all of its adopting employers, the plan as a whole needs an audit -- even if no single employer has anywhere close to 120 participants on their own.
 This is one of the reasons PEPs almost always require an audit from their very first filing year (after the first-year exemption): they tend to aggregate enough participants from their employer base to cross the threshold quickly.

 For MEPs, the same logic applies.
 The plan is treated as a single entity for filing and audit purposes, and the aggregate participant count determines the filing status.